mohamad-khorsandi/assembler/README.md

 ./assmbler input output
 ```
 use test cases in io/ dir as input.

-also this assmbler ditects some errors(test cases in io-err/ produce error).
+also this assmbler detectes some errors(test cases in io-err/ produce error).